Skip to content

 What’s Included in the Food Intolerance Profile

-Panel coverage: The report groups foods into categories (e.g., dairy, fish/seafood, fruits, cereals, nuts/seeds, vegetables/pulses, spices/herbs, and miscellaneous items).
+Panel coverage: The report of a food sensitivity test panel groups foods into categories (e.g., dairy, fish/seafood, fruits, cereals, nuts/seeds, vegetables/pulses, spices/herbs, and miscellaneous items).

-The complete category-wise list is provided below as expandable sections for quick scanning.
+The complete category-wise list is provided below for quick reference.

 Food Intolerance Test — category-wise inclusion overview